Eligibility

 You’ll need the following to complete your application:

-• your Australian Health Practitioner Regulation Agency (AHPRA) registration ID number if you have registration with them
+- your Australian Health Practitioner Regulation Agency (AHPRA) registration ID number as a registered nurse or midwife if you have registration with them (not other registrations)

 You’ll also need an email address that you can access for at least the next year.
 We recommend you use your personal email instead of your student email as you may lose access when you graduate.
-Remember to regularly check your junk folder in case the emails go there.
+Remember to check your junk folder in case our emails go there.

 Completing the application